berops/claudie/docs/input-manifest/input-manifest.md

 - `dynamic` [Dynamic](#dynamic)

-  Collection of dynamically created nodepools of not yet existing machines, used for Kubernetes or loadbalancer clusters.
+  List of dynamically created nodepools of not yet existing machines, used for Kubernetes or loadbalancer clusters.

 - `static` [WORK IN PROGRESS]

-  Collection of statically created nodepools of already existing machines, not created by of Claudie, used for Kubernetes or loadbalancer clusters.
+  List of statically created nodepools of already existing machines, not created by of Claudie, used for Kubernetes or loadbalancer clusters.
 Typically, these would be on-premises machines.

 ## Dynamic